 Then the diner came into view, neon signs casting colorful reflections in the wet pavement.
 Nearby, a hotel sign flashed it's harsh red message into the gathering night...
 Vacancy.
 They pulled off the highway, Mitch breathing a sigh of relief and saying something about hot coffee.
 Joyce smiled, glad the long day's drive was finally over.

-After a warm meal and some surprisingly good homemade pie, they made their way to the hotel.
+After a warm meal and some surprisingly good homemade pie, they left the diner and made their way to the hotel.
 The building stood shrouded in darkness, but it's outline suggested a very large and very old structure.
 The front entrance, however, was brightly lit and of relatively modern design.
 They stepped inside, the glass doors hissing closed behind them, as the girl at the front desk glanced up with a grin.

 “Looks a little wet out there” she chuckled as they signed in.
 “Good thing you got here when you did, I hear it's gonna get lots worse before morning.”

 She handed them their room key.
 Rather than a plastic card, it was an actual metal key.
 For some reason, it seemed to remind Joyce of some forgotten childhood memory, of keys only grown ups were supposed to have, keys worn smooth with age, guarding secrets and mysteries unimaginable.

 She shook her head.
 Must be getting sleepy, time to find their room.
 They walked through a short hallway into the building's main lobby and that's when everything seemed to change.

 The sensation was subtle but undeniable.
 The room felt wrong somehow.